jonathanmorgan/ansible-patterns/README.md

     * If you want to share your module across multiple projects, then you can add an entry to `/etc/ansible/ansible.cfg` pointing to a shared library location, eg:

         * `library        = /usr/share/ansible/library`

+# TODO

+todo:

+- look for "sourcenet/sourcenet" in source
+- look for "sourcenet/django" in source
+- look for "data.jrn.cas.msu.edu/sourcenet/sourcenet" in source